EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Evaluation of Risk-Aware Planners

 \section{Evaluation of Risk-Aware Planners}

-Using simulated 2D semantic environments, we show that the proposed \cvardyn{} outperforms existing approaches~\cite{Gasparino2022wayfast, cai2022risk} that assume the nominal traction or the expected traction, while achieving similar performance with \cvarcost{}~\cite{wang2021adaptive} when having low risk tolerances.
-Moreover, we discuss the advantages and limitations of \cvardyn{} compared to the approach that assumes nominal traction while penalizing trajectories moving through terrain with high aleatoric uncertainty.
+Using simulated 2D semantic environments whose terrain traction has high aleatoric uncertainty, we show that the proposed \cvardyn{} outperforms existing approaches~\cite{Gasparino2022wayfast, cai2022risk} that assume the nominal traction or the expected traction, while achieving competitive performance compared to \cvarcost{}~\cite{wang2021adaptive}.
+Moreover, we discuss the advantages and limitations of \cvardyn{} and \cvarcost{} compared to the approach that assumes nominal traction while penalizing trajectories moving through terrain with high aleatoric uncertainty.
 For simplicity, we consider a grid world where dirt and vegetation cells have known traction distributions, as shown in Fig.~\ref{fig:sim_benchmark_setup}.
-Vegetation patches are randomly spawned with increasing probabilities at the center of the arena, and a robot may experience a significant slow-down for certain vegetation cells due to vegetation's bi-modal traction distribution.
-The mission is deemed successful if the goal is reached within 15~s to prevent simulations from running indefinitely if the robot encounters near-zero traction.
+Vegetation cells are randomly spawned with increasing probabilities at the center of the arena, and a robot may get stuck due to vegetation's bi-modal traction distribution.
+The mission is successful if the robot reaches the goal without encountering zero-traction regions, colliding with obstacles, or getting stuck in local minima (e.g., when the robot does not move or just repeat circular trajectories without progressing to the goal).